nklingen/TheOfficeWebsite/content/docs/Personality_Analysis.md

 ![Dwight_Schrute_wiki]({{<baseurl>}}/images/wordclouds/Dwight_Schrute_wiki.png)
 For `Dwight` we see more descriptive words that match his personality, such as "german", making reference to his ancestry, "farm", where he lives or "sheriff", which he volunteers for in his spare time.
 We also very interestingly see the words "family" and "child" amongst the most prominent words.
-Lastly, there are some words related to his fighting instinct, such as "dodge", "attack", and "fight" and "war".
+There are even words related to his strong fighting instinct, such as "dodge", "attack", and "fight" and "war".
 Lastly, we see "beets" and "bears".

 ![jim-dwight]({{<baseurl>}}/images/jim-dwight.gif)